aiidalab/aiidalab/docs/source/usage/access/index.rst

 .. important::

-   The demo server is **reset periodically**, and any data you upload or create will be lost after a certain period.
+   The demo server is **reset periodically**, removing all user data and installed apps.
    Therefore, it is recommended to use the demo server **only for testing and exploration**, and not for storing important data.

 Local instance